-3.3 TRACEABILITY REQUIREMENTS
+3.3 Traceability Requirements

-EU Regulation (EC) 178/2002 defines traceability as: The ability to trace and follow a food, feed, food-producing animal or substance intended to be, or expected to be incorporated into a food or feed, through all stages of production, processing and distribution.
+EU Regulation (EC) 178/2002 defines traceability as:

+The ability to trace and follow a food, feed, food-producing animal or substance intended to be, or expected to be incorporated into a food or feed, through all stages of production, processing and distribution.

 The perishable nature of food demands an audit trail through traceability as a critical component of maintaining food safety standards.
-Proper food production and handling require rigorous systems to be implemented and high compliance requirements to eliminate risks inherent in food production.
-These systems also promote the quality and maintenance of high-safety food standards.
-Due to increased trade in food commodities, the supply chain has become complex and fragmented as the number of players in the supply chain rises.
+Proper food production and handling require rigorous

 Traceability is very critical in each production stage of all food products.
 It is a prominent feature in quality control and demands strict adherence to HACCP.
-The concept Farm to Fork, enables tracing the origins of the food from the point where it is being served back to the farm where it was cultivated.
+The concept Farm to Fork,18 enables tracing the origins of the food from the point where it is being served back to the farm where it was cultivated.